MaastrichtU-CDS/v6-coxph/docs/coxph/usage.rst

 Input arguments
 ---------------

-.. describe the input arguments:
-.. ['time_col', 'outcome_col', 'expl_var', 'organization_ids']
+The input arguments for the central function consist of:

+- time_col (string): The name of the column in the dataset that contains the time data.
+- outcome_col (string): The name of the column in the dataset that contains the outcome data.
+- expl_vars (list): A list of explanatory variables (i.e. predictors) to be used in the computation.
+- organization_ids (list): A list of organization IDs that participate in the collaboration and you wish to run the algorithm on.

 Python client example
 ---------------------

 To understand the information below, you should be familiar with the vantage6 framework.
 If you are not, please read the `documentation <https://docs.vantage6.ai>`_ first, especially the part about the
 `Python client <https://docs.vantage6.ai/en/main/user/pyclient.html>`_.

-..
-TODO Some explanation of the code below

 .. code-block:: python